Marge Schott: Sanctions and forced retirement

 Due to Schott's racist comments, a four-man committee was convened to investigate Schott.
 On February 3, 1993, she was fined $250,000 and banned from day-to-day operations of the Reds for the 1993 season.
 Jim Bowden took over as managing partner.
 Schott returned to work on November 1.

 Schott's comments about Hitler led MLB to ban Schott from day-to-day operations through 1998.
 On April 20, 1999, Schott agreed to sell her controlling interest in the Reds for $67 million to a group led by Cincinnati businessman Carl Lindner.
-At the time she was facing a third suspension, failing health and an expiring ownership agreement with her limited partners, who planned to oust her.
-Schott remained as a minority partner.
+At the time she was facing a third suspension, failing health, and an expiring ownership agreement with her limited partners, who planned to oust her.
+The deal was approved on September 15; Schott remained as a minority partner.

 Philanthropy

-In addition to her interest in the Reds, Schott was a major contributor to charitable organizations in Cincinnati, including Cincinnati Children's Hospital Medical Center and the Cincinnati Zoo, where they named an Asian elephant, Schottzie, after her.
-A second Asian elephant, also named Schottzie, was donated by Schott in 1996.
+In addition to her interest in the Reds, Schott was a major contributor to charitable organizations in Cincinnati including the Cincinnati Children's Hospital Medical Center and Cincinnati Zoo, where they named an Asian elephant, Schottzie, after her dog.
+A second Asian elephant, named Princess Schottzie II, was donated by Schott in 1996.
+She is also recognized for her major donation to the Boy Scouts' Camp Friedlander that was used to create an 18 acre lake, christened 'Lake Marge Schott' in her honor.

-She is recognized for her major donation to the Boy Scouts' Camp Friedlander that was used to create an 18 acre lake, christened 'Lake Marge Schott' in her honor.
+Except for several million bequeathed to relatives and friends, Schott left nearly the entirety of her $124 million estate to charity.

-Marge Schott was also a generous contributor to special events at the University of Cincinnati, such as the annual Homecoming Parade.
-From 2006 to 2020, U.C.'s baseball stadium was named the Marge Schott Stadium in her honor.
+Schott was a generous contributor to the University of Cincinnati.
+From 2006 to 2020, UC's baseball stadium was named the Marge Schott Stadium in her honor.
 In June 2020, the university's board of trustees voted to remove her name from the stadium, citing her record of racism and bigotry, and renamed it UC Baseball Stadium.

 Illness and death

 Schott was a long-time smoker; in 2001 she began to develop health problems.
 Schott was hospitalized twice for breathing problems and suffered from pneumonia in 2003.
-Schott was hospitalized on February 9, 2004.
+Schott was hospitalized again on February 9, 2004.
 Some reports claim she was hospitalized due to a cold, while others said she complained of knee ailments; regardless, during her stay she developed breathing problems and had to be put on life support.
 She died on March 2 at age 75 at the Christ Hospital, in Cincinnati.

-Schott's funeral was held at All Saints Catholic Church in the Cincinnati suburb of Kenwood.
-She was interred at Gate of Heaven Cemetery wearing her signature red suit with an elephant brooch.
+Schott's funeral was held at All Saints Catholic Church, in the Cincinnati suburb of Kenwood.
+She is interred at Gate of Heaven Cemetery wearing her signature red suit with an elephant brooch.